TRaSH-Guides/Guides/includes/hardlinks/breakdown-folder-structure.md

 NZBGet or SABnzbd

-The reason why we use `/data/usenet` for the usenet client is because it only needs access to the usenet files.
-In the usenet software settings, you’ll need to reconfigure paths and you can sort into sub-folders like `/data/usenet/complete/{tv|movies|music}`.
+The reason we use `/data/usenet` for the usenet client is because it only needs access to the usenet files.
+In the usenet software settings, you’ll need to reconfigure paths and can then sort into sub-folders like `/data/usenet/complete/{tv|movies|music}`.

 {! include-markdown "docker-tree-usenet.md" !}